 9. Follow your care plan.
 Find a primary doctor you like and schedule routine checkups as they recommend.
 Many preventive services such as cholesterol or blood pressure tests may be free with health insurance.
 If you’re prescribed medications, take them as instructed.

 Preventive care means being proactive in many aspects of life and health.
-Here are a few things you can do, starting now.
+Here are 10 easy things you can do, starting now.

 10. Share your family history.
 Since some heart problems can run in families, tell your doctor about any health problems close relatives have had.
 For example, let them know if your parents had heart disease before age 55 (for men) or 65 (for women).

 11. Play an active role in your healthcare.
 You have a voice in your healthcare, so use it!
 Be sure to ask questions and bring up any symptoms or concerns to your doctor.
 They’re there to listen and help you on the journey to good heart health.

 Manage Your Stress Levels

 Stress can negatively affect your heart health in many ways, from raising the risk of high blood pressure to impacting cholesterol levels.
 Exploring healthy ways to confront and cope with your stress can support your heart health—as well as your overall health.